 Wouldn’t it be something if we could lose weight as easily as we lose our keys?
 We’re often sold quick-fixes and follow fads that don’t last and promise results that don’t deliver.
 And that only leads to a seemingly never-ending cycle of losing and gaining weight.
 If you want long-haul results, you need something realistic that fits with your lifestyle.
 Enter mindful eating.
+If you're the kind to jump in with both feet, then give mindful eating a try now: We've created an audio guide you can listen to as you start a meal.
+We'll talk you through enjoying a meal mindfully.

 But let’s back up and talk science for a second.
 Research has found that the way your brain is wired to respond to food, and more specifically, highly desirable food—not to shade Brussels sprouts—can make your weight management plan more challenging.
 A recent study that looked at brain scans of people on a weight loss plan, for example, showed that the sights and smells of food triggered a neuronal response that was a stronger indicator of overeating and weight gain than any willpower happening up there in the rational, executive-functioning part of their heads.